Base point free theorems--saturation, b-divisors, and canonical bundle formula--: Introduction

 We summarize the contents of this paper.
-In Section \ref{sec2}, we reformulate Kawamata-Shokurov base point free theorem for sub klt pairs with the saturation condition.
+In Section \ref{sec2}, we reformulate the Kawamata--Shokurov base point free theorem for sub klt pairs with a saturation condition.
 To state our theorem, we use the notion of b-divisors.
 It is very useful to discuss linear systems with some base conditions.
 In Section \ref{sec-new}, we collect basic properties of b-divisors and prove some elementary properties.
-Section \ref{sec4} is the main part of this paper.
-Roughly speaking, we will prove the base point free theorem for a nef Cartier divisor $D$ on a klt pair $(X, B)$ under the assumption that $aD-(K_X+B)$ is nef and abundant for any $a\geq 1$, that is, the main theorem of \cite{kawamata}.
-We will also prove its slight generalization there simultaneously.
+In Section \ref{sec4}, we discuss a slight generalization of the main theorem of \cite{kawamata}.
 We need this generalization in Section \ref{sec-exc}.
 The main ingredient of our proof is Ambro's formulation of Kodaira's canonical bundle formula.
-By this formula and the refined Kawamata-Shokurov base point free theorem obtained in Section \ref{sec2}, we can quickly prove Kawamata's theorem in \cite{kawamata} without appealing the notion of generalized normal crossing varieties.
-In Section \ref{re-fuku}, we treat the base point free theorem of Reid-Fukuda type.
+By this formula and the refined Kawamata--Shokurov base point free theorem obtained in Section \ref{sec2}, we can quickly prove Kawamata's theorem in \cite{kawamata} and its generalization without appealing the notion of generalized normal crossing varieties.
+In Section \ref{re-fuku}, we treat the base point free theorem of Reid--Fukuda type.
 In this case, the saturation condition behaves very well for inductive arguments.
-So, we contain this to help us understand the saturation conditions of linear systems.
+It helps us understand the saturation condition of linear systems.
 In Section \ref{sec-variants}, we prove some variants of base point free theorems.
 They are mainly due to Fukuda \cite{fukuda2}.
 We reformulate them by using b-divisors and saturation conditions.
-Then we use Ambro's formula to reduce them to the easier case instead of proving them directly by X-method.
-This route is the same as in Section \ref{sec4}.
-In Section \ref{sec-exc}, we generalize the Kawamata-Shokurov base point free theorem and Kawamata's main theorem in \cite{kawamata} for {\em{quasi klt pairs}}.
+Then we use Ambro's canonical bundle formula to reduce them to the easier case instead of proving them directly by X-method.
+In Section \ref{sec-exc}, we generalize the Kawamata--Shokurov base point free theorem and Kawamata's main theorem in \cite{kawamata} for {\em{pseudo-klt pairs}}.
 Theorem \ref{quasi1}, which is new, is the main theorem of this section.
-Final section:~Section \ref{formula} is a short survey on Ambro's formula.
+It will be useful for the study of lc centers (cf.~Theorem \ref{final-thm}).

-\begin{ack} I was partially supported by The Sumitomo Foundation and by the Grant-in-Aid for Young Scientists (A) $\sharp$17684001 from JSPS. \end{ack}
+\begin{ack} The first version of this paper was written in Nagoya in 2005.
+It was circulated as \lq\lq A remark on the base point free theorem\rq\rq (arXiv:math/0508554v1).
+The author was partially supported by The Sumitomo Foundation and by the Grant-in-Aid for Young Scientists (A) $\sharp$17684001 from JSPS when he prepared the first version.
+He revised this paper in Kyoto in 2011.
+He was partially supported by The Inamori Foundation and by the Grant-in-Aid for Young Scientists (A) $\sharp$20684001 from JSPS. \end{ack}